 • Performances for the families, plus creating a Halloween spook house & Winter and Spring show.

-• Learn simple keyboard & playing one part within a group.
+• Choreographing new dances, learning to count the beats, for fun, athletics and performing. • Learn simple keyboard & playing one part of hit songs within a music team.

 RECESS, THE PLAYGROUND & LUNCH

-• Multiple recesses a day are for play & building things, tending gardens and school pets.
+• Multiple recesses a day are for play & building things, tending gardens and school pets, practicing skills for certification or to break skill records.
 Learning natural math by balancing, spinning, swinging, keeping score and game strategy.

 • We hope to have a kitchen in our school.
 If so we are not taking Federal dollars and the attached nutritional restrictions.
 We will serve hearty home cooking with lots of fruits, vegies, whole grains and meat, and eat as much as you want because you will burn it off in activities.
 Dessert is a reward for not misbehaving.